-e.
-"Confidential Information" means information related to the Company's business, not generally known - e.
-"Confidential Information" means information related to the Company's business, not generally known in the trade or industry, which Executive learns or creates during the period of Executive's Company Employment, which may include but is not limited to product specifications, manufacturing procedures, methods, equipment, compositions, technology, formulas, know-how, research and development programs, sales methods, customer lists, customer usages and requirements, personnel evaluations and compensation data, computer programs and other confidential technical or business information and data that is not otherwise in the public domain. - f.
-"Disability" means disability as defined under the Company's long-term disability plan (regardless of whether Executive is a participant under such plan). - g.
-"Executive's Company Employment' means the time (including time prior to the date hereof) during which Executive is employed by any entity comprised within the definition of "Company," regardless of any change in the entity actually employing Executive. - the entity actually employing Executive.
+i.
+"Confidential Information" means information related to the Company's business, not generally known in the trade or industry, which Executive learns or creates during the period of Executive's Company Employment, which may include but is not limited to product specifications, manufacturing procedures, methods, equipment, compositions, technology, formulas, know-how, research and development programs, sales methods, customer lists, customer usages and requirements, personnel evaluations and compensation data, computer programs and other confidential technical or business information and data that is not otherwise in the public domain.

+j.
+"Disability" means disability as defined under the Company's long-term disability plan (regardless of whether Executive is a participant under such plan), including the completion of any time period required for full coverage under such plan.

+k.
+"Executive's Company Employment" means the time during which Executive is employed by any entity comprised within the definition of "Company," regardless of any change in the entity actually employing Executive.

-h.
-"Good Reason" shall mean, without Executive's written consent, (w) a reduction of more than ten percent (10%) in the sum of Executive's annual base salary and target bonus under Company's Annual Incentive Plan; (x) Executive's mandatory relocation to an office more than fifty (50) miles from the primary location at which Executive was previously required to perform Executive's duties; (y) Executive is no longer directly reporting to the principal executive officer of Lands' End, Inc. or (z) any other action or inaction that constitutes a material breach of the terms of this Agreement or the Offer Letter by and between Executive and the Company, dated January 27, 2016 (the "Offer Letter"), including the failure of a successor company to assume or fulfill the obligations under this Agreement or the Offer Letter.
-In each case, Executive must provide Company with written notice of the facts giving rise to a claim that "Good Reason" exists for purposes of this Agreement, within thirty (30) days of the initial existence of such Good Reason event, and Company shall have the right to remedy such event within sixty (60) days after receipt of Executive's written notice.
-"Good Reason" shall cease to exist, and may not form the basis for claiming any compensation or benefits under this Agreement, if any of the following occurs: - i.
-Executive fails to provide the above-referenced written notice of the Good Reason event within thirty (30) days of its occurrence; - ii.
-Company remedies the Good Reason event within the above-referenced sixty (60) day remediation period; or iii.
-Executive fails to resign within ninety (90) days of Executive's written notice of the Good i.
-"Salary Continuation" means the continuation of base salary, based on Executive's annual base salary rate as of the date Executive's Company Employment terminates ("Date of Termination"), payable for a period of twelve (12) months following the Date of Termination ("Salary Continuation Period").
+1. "Good Reason" shall mean, without Executive's prior written consent, (i) a reduction of more than ten percent (10%) from the highest prior level of either the Executive's annual rate of base salary or Target Annual Bonus under the Company's Annual Incentive Plan (and for the avoidance of doubt, any reduction that is equal to or less than such 10% amount may only occur to the extent in connection with a general reduction of annual rate of base salary that applies proportionately to all executive officers); (ii) Executive's mandatory relocation to an office more than fifty (50) miles from the primary location at which Executive was required to perform Executive's duties prior to such relocation; (iii) Executive is no longer the principal executive officer of the Company; (iv) a material diminution in Executive's duties, responsibilities or authority, or the assignment of duties or responsibilities materially inconsistent with Executive's position as principal executive officer of the Company (which shall be presumed to occur if Executive ceases to report directly to the Board); (v) any time that ESL Investments, Inc. and its affiliate entities beneficially own more than twenty percent (20%) of the Company's shares entitled to vote for directors, and they, in whole or in part, vote against Executive's reelection to the Board while Executive is serving as the Chief Executive Officer of the Company; or (vi) any other action or inaction that constitutes a material breach of the terms of the Employment Letter, including the failure of a successor company to assume or fulfill the obligations under the Employment Letter or this Agreement.
+In each case, Executive must provide Company with written notice of the facts giving rise to a claim that "Good Reason" exists for purposes of this Agreement, within sixty days of the initial existence of such Good Reason event, and Company shall have the right to remedy such event within thirty (30) days after receipt of Executive's written notice.
+"Good Reason" shall cease to exist, and may not form the basis for claiming any compensation or benefits under this Agreement, if any of the following occurs:

+i.
+Executive fails to provide the above-referenced written notice of the Good Reason event within sixty (60) days of its occurrence;

+- ii.
+Company remedies the Good Reason event within the above-referenced thirty (30) day remediation period; or - iii.
+Executive fails to resign within fifteen (15) days after the above-referenced thirty (30) day remediation period.